Eunuchus: Plot

 The courtesan Thais has two lovers: a certain braggart army officer called Thraso, and the wealthy young man Phaedria, who lives next door.
-At the beginning of the play Thais begs Phaedria to leave town for a couple of days, just long enough for her to extract from Thraso the present of a young girl.
+At the beginning of the play Thais begs Phaedria to leave town for a couple of days, just long enough for her to extract from Thraso the present of a younger girl.
 This girl, Pamphila, who was kidnapped from Athens by pirates and sold into slavery, had been brought up on the island of Rhodes as a younger sister to Thais.
 Thais now wishes to return the girl to her original family.
 Reluctantly Phaedria agrees to leave, but before departing he says he has his own presents for Thais, a black slave-girl and a eunuch.
 He leaves his slave Parmeno in charge of handing these presents over.

 Soon afterwards, Pamphila is delivered to Thais's house, escorted by a "parasite" or hanger-on of Thraso, called Gnatho.

 Now Phaedria's younger brother Chaerea comes along.
 He has seen Pamphila at the port, fallen immediately in love, and followed her to the house.
 Based on a joking suggestion by Parmeno, the beardless Chaerea decides to substitute himself for the eunuch in order to get into Thais's house and he forces Parmeno to cooperate.
 Since he has been away on military service, Thais and her household staff do not know his face.
 Chaerea's plan works, and at a suitable moment when Thais is out of the house with Thraso, he rapes Pamphila, and then, discovered by Thais's maid Pythias, he flees the scene.

 Thais's plan to get in good favour with Pamphila's Athenian family seems to be ruined.
 At this point Phaedria returns and discovers what his brother has done.
 Chaerea returns to Thais's house and explains his love for Pamphila and agrees to marry her.
 Pamphila's brother, Chremes, is grateful for the return of his long-lost sister, Phaedria and Thais are reconciled, and the soldier and Phaedria agree to share Thais.